Volumetric Weight

 • Length, Width, and Height: These dimensions are measured in centimeters.

 • 5000: The divisor is a constant that represents the volumetric conversion factor.
-It is used to normalize the result and is based on the fact that 1 cubic meter is equal to 5000 cubic centimeters.
+It is used to standardize that each 5000 cm³ will be charged as a kilogram

 For example, if a package has dimensions of 30 cm x 20 cm x 10 cm, its Volumetric Weight would be calculated as follows: